cancervariants/metakb/README.md

 ### Unit tests

 To run unit tests, make sure you have a venv active and proper dependencies installed.

+If you have a venv already set up from running the API, `deactivate` it and run the following:

 ```bash
 cd server